Course: ENGL 2150Division: Humanities

 General Education Outcomes:

-1: A student who completes the GE curriculum will have a fundamental knowledge of human cultures and the natural world, with particular emphasis on American institutions, the social and behavioral sciences, the physical and life sciences, the humanities, the fine arts and personal wellness.
-Students will be able to address key movements in the ancient and medieval western world from a variety of perspectives.
+1: A student who completes the GE curriculum has a fundamental knowledge of human cultures and the natural world.
+Students will be able to address key intellectual traditions from the ancient to medieval eras from a variety of perspectives.
 While students will access these movements primarily through representative texts, students will also examine art, philosophy, economics, and science in order to achieve a fuller understanding of each period and their associated movements.
-Students will demonstrate their understanding of these concepts through class discussion, written responses, exams, and possible special projects, such as group presentations.
+Students will demonstrate their understanding of these concepts through class discussion, written responses, exams, and presentations.

-2: A student who completes the GE curriculum can read, retrieve, evaluate, interpret, and deliver information using a variety of traditional and electronic media.
+2: A student who completes the GE curriculum can read and research effectively within disciplines.
 Students will be able to craft an original arguments centered on an idea presented through a class text and then conduct quality, academically rigorous research in order to support their claim.
 Students will demonstrate their ability to respond critically to a text with an original claim through the completion of at least one academic essay that is analytical, interpretive, and argumentative in nature.
 Students will also have opportunities for critical thinking and information delivery through written responses such as journaling, short essays, and essay questions on exams.

-6: A student who completes the GE curriculum can reason analytically, critically, and creatively about nature, culture, facts, values, ethics, and civic policy.
+4: A student who completes the GE curriculum can reason analytically, critically, and creatively.
 Students will critically evaluate the presence of key ideas and philosophies from representative texts, placing these ideas and philosophies in the context of the time period(s) and key movement(s) in order to better understand the connection between movements, time periods, and the related field.
 Students will examine the various ways these ideas and philosophies are presented in the text, better understanding literary craft.
 Students will demonstrate their ability to make these cross-discipline connections through close-text reading and analysis, class discussions, written responses, and exams.

+5: Write effectively within the Humanities discipline to analyze and form critical and aesthetic judgments.
 Students will be able to read, interpret, and analyze representative texts in order to articulate the nuances of the various periods.
-Students will demonstrate their ability to analyze and form critical aesthetic judgements through a variety of written assignments, including at least one formal academic essay that incorporates interpretation, analysis, and argument.
+Students will demonstrate their ability to analyze and form critical aesthetic judgments through a variety of written assignments, including at least one formal academic essay that incorporates interpretation, analysis, and argument.
 Students will be taught the writing process and will demonstrate their proficiency through planning, drafting, and revising their writing.

 Key Performance Indicators: